Internal Medicine Residency Directors & Chief Residents

 Kevin Zhang, MD

-Selected for their exceptional clinical and leadership skills, chief residents serve as key mentors and advocates for other residents while supporting and upholding NYU Langone’s trifold mission to serve, teach, and discover.
+Selected for their exceptional clinical and leadership skills, chief residents serve as key mentors and advocates for other residents while supporting and upholding NYU Langone’s trifold mission to care, to teach, to discover.

 Patricio.Castillo@NYULangone.org